-Gardening season is upon us here in Camas and Washougal, Washington!
+Gardening season is upon us here in Vancouver, Camas and Washougal, Washington!
 A plant’s ability to thrive in a garden is dependent on many factors.
-Sunlight and water both play a significant role, but there is one element that is arguably the most important to a successful garden: soil.
+Sunlight and water both play a significant role, but there is one element that is arguably the most important to a successful garden: Soil.

 There’s no better way to get your soil ready for planting than by tilling.
 By the end of this post, the reader will be fluent in all things tilling and will have the information necessary to establish a healthy, functional garden plot.